00015775/CorrNet/macOS_en.md

 Why are these versions?

--`decord = = 0.6.1`: latest compatible version of MAC OS.
+- `decord = = 0.6.1`: latest compatible version of MAC OS.
--`opencv-python==4.11 = 4.11`: QT dependency problem will not be triggered.
+- `opencv-python==4.11 = 4.11`: QT dependency problem will not be triggered.
--`numpy = = 1.26.4`: pytorch 2.8 is the most stable collocation.
+- `numpy = = 1.26.4`: pytorch 2.8 is the most stable collocation.
--`pyctcdecode==0.5.0: The most stable version based on Python 3.9.
+- `pyctcdecode==0.5.0: The most stable version based on Python 3.9.
--`gradio = = 3.44.4`: UI is the most stable and does not conflict with torch.
+- `gradio = = 3.44.4`: UI is the most stable and does not conflict with torch.

 ---

 ## 5.5 Project Dependency (consistent with your current environment)

 The following is the' pip freeze' of your current environment.
-This is the combination of * * actually measured versions that can run ** CorrNet on macOS:
+This is the combination of ** actually measured versions that can run ** CorrNet on macOS:

 ```
 aiofiles==23.2.1